Locko2901/YouTubeMusicTools/README.md

 ## Overview

-This app requires the YouTube Data API v3 key and a playlist ID.
-It will generate a `.txt` file containing the title, artist, and video ID of each song in the playlist.
+This app will generate a `.txt` file containing the title, artist, and video ID of each song in the playlist.
 The app then offers the option to download all songs and use `ffmpeg` to combine them into one large MP3 file.

 ## Preview